 One dental implant can replace a single tooth.
 After the mouth and jaw have been prepared, the post is inserted and left to integrate with the bone.
 After several months, the implant should be stable enough to receive and support a single dental crown.

 If three or four teeth in a row are missing, they can be replaced all at once with a dental bridge that’s supported by a pair of implants.
 Normal bridges rest on natural teeth that have had some enamel removed, but this might increase your risk of tooth decay; implant-supported bridges are better for your oral health overall.

 Four to six implants are all it takes to support full dentures.
 Traditional dentures can help you eat and speak normally, but there’s a chance that they could slip at embarrassing moments.
-False teeth that are retained by implants, on the other hand, will stay put.
+An implant denture, on the other hand, will stay put.